MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/contact-us.md

 keywords: edge-chromium, extensions development, browser extensions, add-ons, partner center, developer, support
 ---

-# Contact Edge extension support
+# Contact Microsoft Edge extension support

 ## Contact us for any issues or feedback

-1. For any issues related to certification, please submit a [New Support Request][ExtensionsSupportForm].
+1. If you have submitted an extension via the Partner Center and have a question related to its review/certification status, please submit a [New Support Request][ExtensionsSupportForm].
-1. If you have any issues or feedback regarding your publishing experience using Partner Center, write to us at [ext_dev_support@microsoft.com](mailto:ext_dev_support@microsoft.com).
+1. If your extension is not working as expected with Microsoft Edge or you have a question regarding how to develop an extension, refer to the following documentation links - [Supported APIs for Microsoft Edge extensions][SupportedAPIs] and [Port Chromium extensions to Microsoft Edge][PortExtension].
+For any other questions, write to us at [ext_dev_support@microsoft.com](mailto:ext_dev_support@microsoft.com).
 1. To feature your extension in a collection on the Edge Add-ons home page, submit your request using the [Submit a request to add an extension to the collections on the MS Edge Add-ons home page][CollectionsForm] form.

 ## Report copyright or trademark infringement
-If you think an item in the Edge add-ons store violates a copyright or trademark, fill out the [Notices of Infringement][EdgeInfringmentReport] form.
+If you think an item in the Microsoft Edge add-ons store violates a copyright or trademark, fill out the [Notices of Infringement][EdgeInfringmentReport] form.
 Our team will review your report and take any necessary action.

 <!-- links -->